sumit-kmr/dlb-certificate-rollover/README.md

     - AmazonSNSFullAccess

-2. Create a private Elastic Container Registry (ECR) to store the container image **Important** Please make sure to use appropriate aws region and use the same region across all the services used for this asset
+2. Create a private Elastic Container Registry (ECR) to store the container image

+    **Important:** Please make sure to use appropriate aws region and use the same region across all the services used for this asset

 3. Create a blank github repository and make sure you have a "main" branch.
 Create one more feature/develop branch from main branch.